Stroll Garden, Sevenoaks

 *This project was completed in April 2021.
 We visited the garden again in August 2022 and some pictures shown here show the spread of low ground cover plants since planting.

-Modern Japanese Garden, Kent
+Japanese Garden, Tunbridge Wells

 ABOUT THE PROJECT